Introduction

-I am going to show you an example on how to build app to send push notifications using Spring’s server sent events API.
-You might have seen a popular choice for sending real time data from server to client in web application is using WebSocket in our previous tutorials Messaging with STOMP over WebSockets using Spring, Angular 8 and ActiveMQ and Spring Boot WebSocket Angular 8 Gradle Example.
+I am going to show you an example on how to build an app to send push notifications using Spring’s server sent events (SSE) API.
+You might have seen a popular choice for sending real time data from server to client in web application is using WebSocket in my previous tutorials Messaging with STOMP over WebSockets using Spring, Angular 8 and ActiveMQ and Spring Boot WebSocket Angular 8 Gradle Example.

 WebSocket opens bidirectional connections between server and client.
 So both server and client can send messages.